 The war Iñigo saw was the war against Lucifer, chief of the fallen angels, who roamed the human environment seeking to destroy-whether by the homicide of war, by the destruction of religious culture, or by the degradation of poverty, injustice, and suffering-the image of God and the grace of Christ in the souls of men and women everywhere.

 As Lucifer’s war against Christ and his grace and salvation was universal, so the war against Lucifer and his followers had to be correspondingly universal.

 Iñigo, therefore, had a basic operating principle: Quo universalius, eo divinius.
 The more universal your operation is, the more divine it is.”

 From such beginnings, the late Father Martin will then trace the entire history of the Jesuits.

 And of particular relevance to this website, he will also tell the story of why it was that Devotion to the Sacred Heart of Jesus was once the premiere devotion of the Jesuits.

 In sum, here is a tremendously erudite and penetrating telling of the story of Jesuitism, from its beginning to what the author starkly calls its betrayal: the betrayal of its founder’s intentions, the betrayal of the Papacy in the present epoch under Paul VI and Bl.
 John Paul II …

-This author and book have rendered immense value for me, on numerous fronts at once.
+This author and book have rendered great value for me—on numerous fronts at once.